 Avocados are lower in calories, cholesterol and saturated fat than many fats that are added to snacks and meals.
 You can smash an avocado, or make simple guacamole by adding some lime juice and salt to add to toast or as a dip.
 You’ll likely want some carbs for a pre-walk snack, and you’re not likely to grab an avocado to bite down on during a walk.
 Avocados are probably best used as a swap for less healthy and higher calorie fats, as well as a component of a pre- or post-workout snack.

 An avocado has anywhere from 227-322 calories depending on how big it is.
 A single serving contains about 80 calories.
 People typically don’t eat raw avocado on its own (although you certainly can).
 Smashed avocado is often used as a topping for toast or added to sandwiches or salads.

 Due to their high-fat content, avocados are actually relatively high in calories (compared to other fruits).
-They are lower in calories than many fats that you might use instead.
+However, avocadoes are lower in calories than most oils or fats (like butter) that you’d use instead.
 This means that avocados can be healthy in moderation, but just because they’re healthy doesn’t mean that you should eat avocados all day long.

 A tablespoon of mayonnaise (13g) has about 94 calories (compared to 80 with 50g or 2 tablespoons of avocado).
 That 1 tablespoon of Mayo also contains 6mg of cholesterol (avocados have 0 cholesterol) and 88mg of sodium (an entire avocado has about 10g of sodium.
 1 tablespoon of butter (14g) has 100 calories (compared to 80 in 1/3 avocado) as well as 31mg of cholesterol (0 in 1/3 an avocado) and 7.3g saturated fat (1g in 1/3 an avocado).